Career of Cristiano Ronaldo: 2003–2007: Development and breakthrough

 Ronaldo scored United's 1,000th Premier League goal on 29 October 2004, their only goal in a 4–1 loss to Middlesbrough.
 A few weeks later, he signed a new contract with the club that extended his previous deal by two years to 2010.
-At the start of 2005, Ronaldo played two of his best matches of the 2004–05 season, producing a goal and an assist against Aston Villa and scoring twice against rivals Arsenal.
-He played the full 120 minutes of the 2005 FA Cup Final against Arsenal, which ended in a goalless draw; although Ronaldo scored his attempt in the penalty shoot-out, United lost 5–4.
+At the start of 2005, Ronaldo contributed a goal and an assist against Aston Villa and scored twice against rivals Arsenal.
 Ronaldo won his second trophy in English football, the Football League Cup, after scoring the third goal in United's 4–0 final win over Wigan Athletic.

 During his third season in England, Ronaldo was involved in several incidents.
-He had a one-match ban imposed on him by UEFA for a "one-fingered gesture" towards Benfica fans, and was sent off in the Manchester derby (a 3–1 defeat) for kicking Manchester City's former United player Andy Cole.
-Ronaldo clashed with a teammate, striker Ruud van Nistelrooy, who took offence at the winger's showboating style of play.
-Following the 2006 FIFA World Cup, in which he was involved in an incident where club teammate Wayne Rooney was sent off, Ronaldo publicly asked for a transfer, lamenting the lack of support he felt he had received from the club over the incident.
-United denied the possibility of him leaving the club.
+He was given a one-match ban by UEFA for a "one-fingered gesture" towards Benfica fans, and was sent off during United's 3–1 defeat in the Manchester derby for kicking Andy Cole of Manchester City.
+He clashed with his teammate Ruud van Nistelrooy, who took offence at Ronaldo's showboating style of play.
+During the 2006 FIFA World Cup, Ronaldo was involved in an incident which resulted in his club teammate Wayne Rooney being sent off.
+Afterwards, Ronaldo publicly asked for a transfer, saying that United had not supported him during the incident.
+United denied his request.

-Although his World Cup altercation with Rooney resulted in Ronaldo being booed throughout the 2006–07 season, it proved to be his break-out year, as he broke the 20-goal barrier for the first time and won his first Premier League title.
-An important factor in this success was his one-to-one training by first-team coach René Meulensteen, who taught him to make himself more unpredictable, improve his teamwork, call for the ball and capitalise on goalscoring opportunities rather than waiting for the chance to score the aesthetically pleasing goals for which he was already known.
-He scored three consecutive braces at the end of December, against Aston Villa (a win that put United on top of the league), Wigan and Reading.
-Ronaldo was named the Premier League Player of the Month in November and December, becoming only the third player to receive consecutive honours.
+Although his World Cup altercation with Rooney resulted in Ronaldo being booed throughout the 2006–07 season, it proved to be his break-out year, as he scored 20 league goals for the first time and won his first Premier League title.
+An important factor in this success was his one-to-one training by first-team coach René Meulensteen, who taught him to make himself more unpredictable, improve his teamwork, call for the ball and capitalise on goalscoring opportunities rather than waiting for the chance to score aesthetically pleasing goals.
+Ronaldo had three consecutive two-goal games at the end of December.
+(Note: Attributed to multiple references:) He was named the Premier League Player of the Month in November and December.